HimbeerserverDE/artixinstall/README.md

 # artixinstall

-Fully automated Artix Linux installer for my testing setup.
-Only supports en_US language but any timezone and keymap.
+Fully automated Artix Linux installer.
+Only supports en_US language but any timezone and keymap (derived from selection in the installer menu).

 # Usage